Index To All Six Sections

 There was a time when this kind of thinking and lifestyle (to say nothing of the accompanying paraphernalia) was the sole domain of the lunatic fringe.
 No longer!

 Over the last several decades unnoticed by all but a very few, New Age beliefs and practices have gradually and stealthily gathered momentum over the face of the earth.
-It is currently estimated that, worldwide, there are millions of people who believe and practise one or another form of New age principles.
+It is currently estimated that, worldwide, there are millions of people who believe and practice one or another form of New age principles.
 In fact, it has so permeated our culture that, whether we realize it or not, virtually every single person has been exposed to the New Age.
+Blended with mind/body/self-help, much of the New Age is now appealing to a far more mainstream consumer who is interested in becoming not only more spiritually aware, but healthier and more successful to boot.
+The prevalence and popularity of New Age beliefs is clearly seen in the fact that it show up in so many areas.
+For example,

 "...the profound changes experienced by inmates in the four years after completing a 10-day Vipassana meditation course taught in the Donaldson Correctional Facility in Alabama...
 The course has now become a regular treatment program at two Alabama prisons".